Heat pump hot water systems: the smart choice for WA homes

 How long do they last?

-- Annual check of anode
+- An annual check of the anode

-- Keep outdoor unit clear
+- Keeping the outdoor unit clear

-- Check pressure relief valve
+- Checking the pressure relief valve

 Are they noisy?